Skip to content

 The Role of SPF , Without This, Nothing Else Will Work

 If there's one thing dermatologists agree on universally, it's this: no ingredient for pigmentation will work properly without daily sunscreen.
 UV exposure is either the direct cause or a major amplifier of almost every type of pigmentation.
-Sunscreen with SPF 30–50 and PA+++ protects against both UVA (which deepens pigmentation) and UVB rays.
+A sunscreen with SPF 50 and PA++++ protects against both UVA (which deepens pigmentation) and UVB rays.

 Apply it every morning, indoors or outdoors.
 Indian sunlight is intense year-round, and even sitting near a window counts as UV exposure.